robert-mccarthy-ca/modern-druid/README.md

 *   **Scalability without Land:** This model allows a single hub to scale its carbon removal output by **200-500% or more** without acquiring more land, requiring only the marginal cost of additional labor, transportation, and possibly a second kiln shift.
 *   **Profitability Catalyst:** Access to low-cost or free feedstock dramatically improves margins on both carbon credits and biochar sales, accelerating the payback period and funding more rapid replication.

-**Conclusion:** This strategic approach positions Modern Druid not just as a farm, but as a essential piece of regional industrial ecology—a profitable solution for waste valorization and large-scale carbon drawdown.
+**Conclusion:** This strategic approach positions Modern Druid not just as a farm, but as a essential piece of regional industrial ecology—a profitable and ecologically friendly solution for waste disposal and large-scale carbon drawdown.

 ---